Prag8855/aab/content/guides/permanent-residence.md

 **Need help?** An [immigration lawyer](/guides/english-speaking-lawyers-berlin) or a [relocation consultant](/guides/relocation-agency-in-berlin) can take care of everything.
 It costs 500€ to 2,000€.[^45] It's a [tax-deductible](/glossary/steuerlich%20absetzbar) expense.

+In Berlin, **it takes 4 to 10 months** to get permanent residence.[^5] It took me 10 months in total.
+If you wait more than 3 months, you can [sue the *Ausländerbehörde* for inaction](/guides/berlin-auslanderbehorde-appointment#sue-the-auslanderbehorde), but it might not help.

 ### 1. Prepare your [PR](/glossary/Niederlassungserlaubnis) application

 Before you apply for permanent residence, prepare your documents.